 If QSEs are unable to resolve a mismatch in the allotted time during the Adjustment Period, ERCOT shall adjust the QSEs’ Schedules to meet the Ancillary Service Plan as described above and will declare a default on any deficient providers as described in Section 6.6.3.2, ERCOT Ancillary Services Procurement During Adjustment Period.

+[PIP 150: Ref. sentence below, current design does not provide a notification message to QSE as to the adjustment in its Schedule.
+When functionality added, add the following:]

-ERCOT shall notify each QSE whose schedule has been adjusted as to the adjustment in its schedule.
+(e) ERCOT shall notify each QSE whose Schedule has been adjusted as to the adjustment in its Schedule.

 Availability of ERCOT Data Validation Rules and Software